 Comfort is an expert in the field, she is well known both nationally and internationally, providing training, workshop, seminars and conferences.

 Comfort has served as a temporary consultant with The World Health Organisation, and is Chairperson for the Black Women’s Health and Family supports (A non-governmental organisation working and supporting the community), and vice-president for EURONET (European Network on FGM).
+In June 2014, Comfort was a recipient of the Nigerian Centenary Awards' 100 Outstanding Nigerians that are currently living or who have lived in the United Kingdom over the past 100 years for her contribution to public service.

 Recently Comfort has edited a book on FGM.

-Dr. Joanne Topping MB ChB FRCOG (Treasurer)
+Dr. Joanne Topping MB ChB FRCOG

 I am a Consultant Obstetrician at Liverpool Women's Hospital.
 Liverpool Women's is one of the largest purpose built maternity units in Europe delivering approximately 8000 women a year.
 When planning the services at the new hospital we were lucky that to an extent the needs of our established multicultural community was recognised and an antenatal clinic established to serve our ethnic minority population.
 I am lucky to work with a great multidisciplinary team within this clinic and thus tend to see most of the women who have undergone female genital mutilation.